siiikooo0743/JAOUM/README.md

 JAOUM
 =====
-Just an other Utility Mod for Minecraft
+Just an other Utilitymod for Minecraft